List of U.S. states and territories by population density: Gallery

 New Jersey is the most densely populated state.

 New York is home to the most populous city in the country, and ranks 8th among the states in density.

-Despite a small population, Vermont has fairly average population density because of its small area.
+Despite a small population, Vermont has a fairly average population density because of its small area.

 Idaho's population has increased rapidly in recent decades, but its population density is lower than other states.

 About half of the population of Alaska lives in the Anchorage metropolitan area.

 Puerto Rico is the fourth most densely populated of states and possessions of the U.S.